Couchtour-tv/couchtourtv-api/documentation/signup-workflow.md

 	"sender": connectionId,
 	"action": "user-login-error",
 	"message": {
 		"userId": id, // backend generated previously, now returned to ui "displayMessage": "user not logged-out",
-		"cogId": cogId,  								// returned to frontend as provided from frontend "username": email, 								// returned to frontend as provided from frontend "email": email,									// returned to frontend as provided from frontend "emailVerified": boolean 						// returned to frontend as provided from frontend "loggedIn": true 								// no successfull db update, user remains "logged in true" }
+		"cogId": cogId, // returned to frontend as provided from frontend "username": email, // returned to frontend as provided from frontend "email": email, // returned to frontend as provided from frontend "emailVerified": boolean, // returned to frontend as provided from frontend "loggedIn": true // no successfull db update, user remains "logged in true" }
 }
 ```